5 augmented reality Christmas ideas for your AR campaign

 If you’re hoping to cash in this Christmas season, the sooner you can position yourself in front of your target audience, the better.
 And guess what?
 An augmented reality Christmas effect is your best friend when it comes to brand engagement and word-of-mouth sharing.
 All you need to do is create a fun AR effect and your followers or target advertising audience will be sure to share it.
 That’s the beauty of AR, it is so inherently cool that you don’t even need to try and convince anyone to engage with it.

-If you’d love to get on the AR Christmas effect bandwagon but are stuck for ideas, here we compiled a few examples of great AR Christmas campaigns from the real world.
+If you’d love to get on the augmented reality Christmas effect bandwagon but are stuck for ideas, here we compiled a few examples of great augmented reality Christmas campaigns from the real world.

 1. Coca-Cola’s augmented polar bears